barchart/watchlist-client-js/docs/content/api/paths.md

 ## GET /watchlists

 > Returns watchlists owned by the current user.
-If the user has not watchlists, an empty array is returned.
+If the user has no watchlists, an empty array is returned.

 **Summary**: Returns watchlists owned by the current user.